Measuring Exercise Self-Efficacy in Pregnant Women: Psychometric Properties of the Pregnancy-Exercise Self-Efficacy Scale (P-ESES)

 Bland, Helen W., Bridget F. Melton, Elaine S. Marshall, Jacquelyn Nagle.

-"The Measurement of Self-Efficacy in Pregnant Women: Validation of the Self-Efficacy Scale."
+"Measuring Exercise Self-Efficacy in Pregnant Women: Psychometric Properties of the Pregnancy-Exercise Self-Efficacy Scale (P-ESES)."

 Journal of Nursing Measurement, 21 (3): 349-359.